NAME

 Design Philosophy

-If you are evaluating Perl Lambda runtime options, you may find other implementations on CPAN.
-This one prioritizes simplicity, transparency, and compatibility with standard Perl idioms over convenience wrappers or pre-built infrastructure.
+If you are evaluating Perl Lambda runtime options you may find other implementations on CPAN.
+This one prioritizes transparency, compatibility with standard Perl idioms, and integration with existing Perl AWS infrastructure over convenience wrappers or pre-built images.
 If you can read a Perl class and a Dockerfile, you understand everything this distribution does.

 use parent qw(Amazon::Lambda::Runtime);